furiosa-ai/docs/v2024.2.1/en/_sources/whatsnew/index.rst

 2024.2.1 is the minor release based on 2024.2.0 major release.
 This release includes a couple of feature improvements, and 32k context length support in models, such as LLaMA 3.1, EXAONE.
+You can find the upgrade guide for this release in :ref:`UpgradeGuide`.

 .. _Release2024_2_1_Highlights: